Leaving Care and Transition

 Where a transfer from Children's to Adult Services will be required, the Plan should specify who has responsibility for giving notice to Adult Services and liaising with them to ensure a smooth transition.
 See Section 11, Transition to Adult Social Care.

-On completion and approval of the Pathway Plan, all parties involved including the young person should sign it.
+On completion and approval of the Pathway Plan, it should be shared with the young person and agreed by them.

 The young person will have a say about with whom the Pathway Plan will be shared when they leave care.
 If information is to be shared with a person or agency that the young person has not consented to, they must be informed of this, with reasons, and be given the opportunity to challenge this decision and to be present when the information is shared.